Colton-Christianson/Colton-Christianson/README.md

 ### Hi!
 I'm Colton.
-I am an IT and CyberSecurity profesional.
+I am an IT and CyberSecurity profesional. :computer:

 <!--
 **Colton-Christianson/Colton-Christianson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.